| POLICIES AND PROCEDURES

 To account

-for unlikely but potential lapses in cell phone coverage you
+for unlikely but potential lapses in consistent cell phone coverage you

 can also send us a text message in case you are unable to call us directly.